badsaarow/proxmox-kubernetes/README.md

 - https://github.com/Telmate/terraform-provider-proxmox/blob/master/docs/index.md

 Create a new role for the future terraform user.
-Create the user "terraform-prov@pve"
+Create the user "terraform@pve"
-Add the TERRAFORM-PROV role to the terraform-prov user Create admin-pool and k8s-pool
+Add the TERRAFORM-PROV role to the terraform user Create admin-pool and k8s-pool

 When make API Token, should uncheck **Privilege Segregation**
 ```
-export PM_USER="terraform-prov@pve"
+export PM_USER="terraform@pve"
 export PM_PASS="password"
 ```